haltakov/suboptimal/explanations/machine-learning-terms.md

 </tbody>
 </table>

-Machine Learning terms are one thing, the math is another.
-Get some human language explanation of some confusion terms [here](math-terms.md).
+Machine Learning terms are one thing the math is another.
+Get some human language explanation of some confusing terms [here](math-terms.md).